 Results

 Table 5 reports the estimation results of the matching maximum score estimator.
-Since we can use only realized merger cases, we could not construct a 95 % conﬁdence interval with enough subsampled data via bootstrap.
-Instead, the numbers in brackets indicate the lower and upper bounds of a set of maximizers of the objective function.
-If the lower and upper bounds are the same, then the parameters are point-identiﬁed.
+As we can use only realized merger cases, we could not construct a 95 % conﬁdence interval with sufficient subsampled data via bootstrap.
+The numbers in brackets indicate the lower and upper bounds of a set of maximizers of the objective function.
+If the lower and upper bounds are similar, then the parameters are point-identiﬁed.

 Otherwise, the parameters are partially identiﬁed.
-The percent of correct matches used as a measure of statistical ﬁt is more than 90%, so the estimated model predicts the actual mergers well.
+More than 90% of correct matches were used as a measure of statistical ﬁt; thus, the estimated model predicts the actual mergers well.

 First, the estimated coeﬃcient of the ﬁrm’s size shows an interesting transition.
-The sign is changed from ambiguous between 1966 and 1990, positive between 1991 and 2005, to negative between 2006 and 2022.
-In particular, between 1991 and 2005, as a positive factor, ﬁrm’s size is more important than ﬁrm’s age by 9.974 times in merger decisions, that is, ﬁrm’s size works as a merger incentive.
-On the other hand, between 2006 and 2022, as a negative factor, ﬁrm’s size is more important than ﬁrm’s age by 0.02-0.63 times, that is, ﬁrm’s size works as a merger disincentive.
+The sign changed from ambiguous between 1966 and 1990, positive between 1991 and 2005, to negative between 2006 and 2022.
+In particular, between 1991 and 2005, as a positive factor, ﬁrm’s size is more important than ﬁrm’s age by 9.974 times in merger decisions; that is, ﬁrm’s size works as a merger incentive.
+Conversely, between 2006 and 2022, as a negative factor, ﬁrm’s size is more important than ﬁrm’s age by 0.02-0.63 times; that is, ﬁrm’s size works as a merger disincentive.
 These results are consistent with the institutional fact that consolidation-type mergers in which buyer ﬁrms have the lower bound of age and size variables at the initial merger timing have been common rather than absorption-type mergers in recent years.

 Second, the estimated coeﬃcient of the distance of seller and buyer ﬁrms shows a negative sign across all regimes but the level decreases between 2006 and 2022.
-This means that mergers of ﬁrms in distant countries are likely to occur, but the importance level relative to ﬁrm’s age has decreased to economically zero in recent years.
+This means that mergers of ﬁrms in distant countries are likely to occur; however, the importance level relative to ﬁrm’s age has decreased to economically zero recently.
 These results are consistent with data patterns shown in Section 2.3 and the institutional facts that shipping companies do not hesitate to merge with companies in distant regions to expand their container shipping networks.

 Table 5: Matching maximum score estimation